 Most people choose to cast their vote in person at a local polling station.
 Voting at a polling station is very straightforward.
 A member of staff will be available to help if you're not sure what to do.

 If you are on the electoral register, you will receive a poll card about 4 weeks before the election telling you where and when to vote.
 The polling station is often a school or local hall near where you live.

 The poll card is for your information only – you do not need to take it to the polling station in order to vote.

 If you are unsure if you are registered, please call us on 01695 585014 and we will check for you.

 Find more information about voting in person (external link).

 If you'd prefer to vote by post instead of going to a polling station you need to apply for a postal vote.
-Application forms are available to order online or by phone.
+Application forms are available below.
 Please remember that there is a last day for us to receive applications to vote by post.
 The deadline is at 5.00pm 11 working days before an election.

 Postal votes can be sent anywhere, either inside or outside the UK (if, for example, you are going on holiday).
 Please remember to take into account postal delivery times especially if the address is outside the UK.

 If you move you must tell the electoral registration officer immediately, or you will lose your postal vote.

 Find more information about voting by post (external link).

 A proxy voter is someone whom you appoint to vote on your behalf if you can't get to the polling station on election day.
-Application forms are available online or by calling the office on 01695 585 014.
+The person you appoint as a proxy must be a registered elector and be eligible to vote in that particular election.
+Application forms are available below or by calling the office on 01695 585 014.

 Please remember that there is a last day for us to receive proxy vote applications in time for a particular election.
 The deadline is 5.00pm six working days before election day.

 Find more information about voting by proxy (external link).